tezc/sc/README.md

 Portable, stand-alone C libraries and data structures.
 (C99)

+This repo contains common libraries you may need when writing C applications.
+Most of them are optimized for performance. e.g array, hashmap, queue, timer.

-Each folder is stand-alone and contains a single .h .c pair.
+Each folder is stand-alone with a single header/source pair in it.
-There is no build, copy .h .c files you want.
+There is no build for libraries, just copy files you want.
+e.g If you want array, copy sc_array.h and sc_array.c to your project.

-Although I use on Linux mostly, CI runs on
+I use on Linux mostly but libraries are portable, CI runs on

 <pre>
 OS         : Linux, MacOS, FreeBSD and Windows